rlee32/lbmpp_old/README.md

 Focus is on incompressible, isothermal high-Re flows.
 The ultimate goal is solution-adaptive multi-element airfoil simulations.

+## Usage

+Run 'make' to compile with visualizer.
+Run 'make NOVIZ=1' to compile without visualizer (it will be slightly faster).

+Modify 'settings' to your needs.

+To run: './lbmpp'.
+For custom maximum window size, run: './lbmpp <maximum resolution dimension>'.

 ## Main Parameters

 1. Mach number: this is the ratio of the boundary condition velocity to the